 - 1/2 pound fresh mozzarella cheese, cut into 1/2-inch cubes

 - 1/8 teaspoon pepper

 - Preheat oven to 400°.
-Press half of the salami into twelve muffin cups.
+Press half of the salami into 12 muffin cups.
 Loosely crumple aluminum foil to form twelve 2-in. balls; place in cups to keep salami from sliding.
-Bake 6-8 minutes or until edges begin to brown.
+Bake until edges begin to brown, 6-8 minutes.
 Using tongs, remove from pans and invert onto paper towels to drain.
 Wipe muffin cups clean.
 Repeat with remaining salami, reusing foil balls.